 In 1629 Zurbaran relocated to Seville, where he established himself (until about 1640) as the leading painter in Andalusia.
-During this time he received commissions for altarpieces, religious portraits and figurative paintings, and other devotional objects from monasteries and convents of various Orders (Carthusians, Capuchins, Dominicans, Jeronymites, among others) as well as Cathedrals and other ecclesiastical authorities.
+During this time he received commissions for altarpieces, and other religious paintings for monasteries and convents of various Orders (Carthusians, Capuchins, Dominicans, Jeronymites, among others) as well as Cathedrals and other ecclesiastical authorities.
 Most commissions involved the portrayal of the famous saints of the monastic orders concerned.
 For instance, for the Monastery of the Merced Calzada, Seville, he produced a series of works (eg. Peter the Apostle, 1628, Prado, Madrid) illustrating the life of Saint Peter Nolasco, the Order's founder.

 His early works often show the unadorned simplicity of wooden sculpture.
 The figures, positioned close to the picture surface, are strongly modelled by dramatic illumination against dark backgrounds.
 During the 1630s his realistic style - exemplified in his celebrated Apotheosis of St. Thomas Aquinas (1631), one of his best Baroque paintings - gives way to a more mystical expression in works like the Adoration of the Shepherds (1638), influenced by the figuration and rapid brushwork of the great Neapolitan Spanish artist Jose Ribera (1591-1652), and the intimacy of Velazquez (1599-1660).